Wednesday, 08 September 2010 HomeContact Us

 Matthias Schlegel, attending physician (a), Joseph J Osterwalder, head (b), Renato L Galeazzi, department chief (a), Pietro L Vernazza, senior research fellow (c).
 Comparative efficacy of three mumps vaccines during disease outbreak in eastern Switzerland: cohort study.
 BMJ 1999;319:352 (7 August).

-(a) Department of Medicine, Kantonsspital, 9007 St Gallen, Switzerland, (b) Emergency Department, Kantonsspital, 9007 St Gallen, (c) Institute for Clinical Microbiology and Immunology, 9001 St Gallen.
+(a) Department of medicine, Kantonsspital, 9007 St Gallen, Switzerland, (b) Emergency Department, Kantonsspital, 9007 St Gallen, (c) Institute for Clinical Microbiology and Immunology, 9001 St Gallen.

 After the introduction of immunisation against measles, mumps, and rubella, numerous outbreaks of mumps were reported in the 1980s and '90s in Switzerland and southern Europe.
 The rubini strain is still widely used in Europe, and we report here a large outbreak of mumps in a population with a high vaccination rate and examine the differential efficacy of the three vaccine strains.